 The fact that the front part is hinged, and can come off suggests that it is not as durable or solid as a Full Face helmet in a crash.

-The modular components make this versatile helmet a popular choice among dual sport riders, tourers, sport-tourers, with most manufacturers including one in their helmet offerings.
+The modular components make this versatile helmet a popular choice among dual sports riders, tourers, sport-tourers, with most manufacturers including one in their helmet offerings.

 Dual Sport and Adventure Touring Helmets are also known as hybrid and enduro helmets.
 The original model was first used in dirt bike riding.
 Now with the addition of a shield and visor to the original dirt helmet configuration – a much more aerodynamic helmet is the result.